Urban-Meteorology-Reading/WRF-SUEWS/WSPS/README.md

 ## Steps in summary

-1- Use conda to create a fresh environment use environment.yml:
+1. Use `conda` to create a fresh environment use `environment.yml`:

 ```bash
 conda env create -f environment.yml
 ```

-2- Setup WSPS configuration in the `wsps` section of `namelist.suews`, and add SUEWS related run files associated with the configuration in the [spin up folder](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/pre-processor/sample-case/input/spin_ups).
-You also need to add all `wrfinput.nc` files from WPS process to your [input folder](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/pre-processor/sample-case/input)
+2. Set up WSPS configuration in the `wsps` section of `namelist.suews`, and add SUEWS related run files associated with the configuration in the [spin up folder](./sample-case/input/spin_ups).
+You also need to add all `wrfinput.nc` files from WPS process to your [input folder](./sample-case/input)

-3-  run:
+3.  run:
 ```bash
 python wsps.py
 ```
-4- The modified `wrfinput.nc` files will be in the generated output folder `output/final`
+4. The modified `wrfinput.nc` files will be in the generated output folder `output/final`

-5- If you wish to have site-specific modification of `wrfinput.nc` files (e.g. land cover, population density etc.), you can use `wps_site_specific.py` script in conjuction with customised related modules in utility [folder](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/pre-processor/utility/site_specific) (see examples of London and Swindon)
+5. If you wish to have site-specific modification of `wrfinput.nc` files (e.g. land cover, population density etc.), you can use `wps_site_specific.py` script in conjunction with customised related modules in utility [folder](./utility/site_specific) (see examples of London and Swindon)

 ## Steps in detail
 ### Mandatory steps (general)

-#### 1- Congfiguration
+#### Configuration
 In the first step, the WSPS needs to be configured in  `wsps` section of `namelist.suews` (in the root directory of pre processor folder).
 Please read below to see how to modify configuration (and add necessary SUEWS related fles) for your purpose:

 ```